How to Write Drum Notation

 3. Add Drum Articulation

 Use different noteheads and positions for cymbals, toms, and snare articulations.
-Add ghost notes for softer snare/tom hits where needed.
+Add ghost notes for softer snare and tom hits where needed.
+These are some of the most common drum notation symbols players expect to see.

 4. Tuplets and Feel